A painting with a vivid composition of red, white and yellow dahlias in a light blue ceramic vase signed G.Marini

 Description

 In this early work, Bergamo-born painter Giovanni Marini (1887-1973), educated at the Carrara Academy, diverges from the symbolic artistic line that would characterize his later production.
-This is still a fresh, lively, and decorative painting, featuring an absolutely free compositional arrangement of a bouquet of dahlias gathered in a vase and placed on a table.
+This is still a fresh, vibrant, and decorative painting, featuring an absolutely free compositional arrangement of a bouquet of dahlias gathered in a vase and placed on a table.

-Empire-style furniture dates from the late 18th to early 19th century, originating from the reign of Napoleon.
+Empire-style furniture dates from the late 18th to early 19th century, originating from Napoleon’s reign.
 It features significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details